W-symmetry, topological vertex and affine Yangian: Affine Yangian of

 Let us now discuss the simplest properties of $\mathcal{Y}$ that we can see immediately from the defining relations.

 \paragraph{Scaling symmetries}

 There are two scaling symmetries of $\mathcal{Y}$, with charges given as follows:

 Having chosen the values of parameters $h_j$, we see that changing the value of the central element $\psi_0$ is equivalent to rescaling parameters $h_j$.
-We could have fixed this symmetry by choosing a suitable value of $\psi_0$, such as $\psi_0 = 1$, but in the following it will be convenient to leave this symmetry unfixed.
-When comparing to $\mathcal{W}_{1+\infty}$ we will however need to fix this symmetry or compare invariant combinations.
+We could have fixed this symmetry by choosing a suitable value of $\psi_0$, such as $\psi_0 = 1$, but in the following it will be convenient to consider different ways of fixing it.
+Fixing this scaling symmetry is necessary when comparing to $\mathcal{W}_{1+\infty}$ which does not have such a scaling symmetry.

 The second scaling symmetry is less interesting.
-It is similar to the usual possibility of rescaling harmonic oscillator creation and annihilation operators and can be fixed if we introduce a bilinear form with respect to which these operators will be conjugate.
+It is similar to the usual possibility of rescaling harmonic oscillator creation and annihilation operators and can be fixed if we introduce a bilinear form with respect to which these operators are conjugate.

 We also have a discrete exchange symmetry